greg-js/arch-wiki-md-repo/wiki/_content/english/Systemd-Timers.md

 ### Using a crontab

 Several of the caveats can be worked around by installing a package that parses a traditional crontab to configure the timers. [systemd-cron-next](https://aur.archlinux.org/packages/systemd-cron-next/) and [systemd-cron](https://aur.archlinux.org/packages/systemd-cron/) are two such packages.
-These can provide the missing `MAILTO` and `RANDOM_DELAY` features.
+These can provide the missing `MAILTO` feature.

 If you like crontabs just because they provide a unified view of all scheduled jobs, `systemctl` can provide this.
 See [#Management](#Management).